Cleisiophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with fear of being locked in an enclosed space.
+And its the same with being locked in small spaces fear.
 Sometimes just a passing thought of enclosed places can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like cleisiophobia (which is in fact the formal diagnostic term for fear of being locked in an enclosed space) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like cleisiophobia (which is in fact the formal diagnostic term for being locked in small spaces fear) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including cleisiophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of fear of being locked in an enclosed space makes it even more difficult.
+The presence of actual physical symptoms of being locked in small spaces fear makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with cleisiophobia simply learn to avoid the enclosed places situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully fear of being locked in an enclosed space can now be overcome quickly and easily if you choose the right approach.
+Mercifully being locked in small spaces fear can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Being Locked in an Enclosed Space can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Being Locked in Small Spaces Fear can be overcome

 Do you get the shakes when you think about enclosed places?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of fear of being locked in an enclosed space.
+Learn about these and the many other symptoms of being locked in small spaces fear.

 About the Fear

-The actual feelings of Fear of Being Locked in an Enclosed Space are extremely common.
+The actual feelings of Being Locked in Small Spaces Fear are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.